 Forbes + Masters

-You may recognize Michael from Bravo's Buying It Blind, where he helped couples design their dream homes.
-He established his practice, SMITHBOYD Interiors, in 2006, which specializes in luxury projects, both residential and commercial.
+You may recognize Michel from Bravo's Buying It Blind, where he helped couples design their dream homes.
+He established his practice, SmithBoyd Interiors, in 2006, which specializes in luxury projects, both residential and commercial.

 New York-based husband-and-wife duo, Jeanine Hays and Bryan Mason, have run the design firm AphroChic together since 2007.
 Their mission is "celebrating creativity from across the Diaspora."